JHU-PL-Lab/pds-reachability/PACKAGING.md

   5. Run `opam-publish prepare pds-reachability URL` where `URL` is the location of the GitHub tarball reflecting the commit you are trying to release.

-  6. Run `opam-push submit DIR` where `DIR` is the directory created by `opam-publish prepare`.
+  6. Run `opam-publish submit DIR` where `DIR` is the directory created by `opam-publish prepare`.

   7. Follow the Travis CI builds on GitHub for the resulting pull request into